Who are Registered Applied Biologists and Technologists?

 Applied Biologists Regulation, (2021)

-College members who are Technicians (ABTs) assist Professional Biologists and Technologists in data collection, monitoring and assessments and are important members of the applied biology team.
+College registrants who are Technicians (ABTs) assist Professional Biologists and Technologists in data collection, monitoring and assessments and are important registrants of the applied biology team.